 Two-Way-Immersion dual language programs are increasingly popular.
 In addition, many states are beginning to offer a “Seal of Biliteracy” to high-school graduates who show that they can read and write in two or more languages.
 While these are important developments for bilingual education, we also have to ask who benefits most from these programs.
 Recent research shows that such programming disproportionally benefits monolingual English-speaking students, often those from white, middle/uppper-class backgrounds.
 This project involves multi-state case studies of how different jurisdictions orient to the notion of biliteracy and Two-Way Immersion Immersion, with the goal of producing more equitable outcomes within these promising programs.

 Beyond the Red Pen: Writing Feedback with Emergent Bilingual Learners

-This project, sponsored by an NCTE/CEE research grant, looks at alternative frameworks for assessing writing among emergent bilingual learners.
+This project, sponsored by an NCTE/ELATE research grant, looks at alternative frameworks for assessing writing among emergent bilingual learners.
 Our team looks at creative writing pieces, written by multilingual 9th graders who were deemed “failing” by their state education exams.
 Through a new framework, developed with Audrey Friedman and Joelle Pedersen at Boston College, we look at what students are already doing with language as adept, linguistically flexible authors.
 Our team is currently piloting this framework with teacher candidates at three different universities to see how it impacts how we look at student writing.